Yifan-Gao/Distractor-Generation-RACE/README.md

 # Distractor-Generation-RACE
 Dataset for our AAAI 2019 paper: Generating Distractors for Reading Comprehension Questions from Real Examinations https://arxiv.org/abs/1809.02768

-**Currently the code is available upon request.
-The code is shared for research perpose only.
-Please do NOT email me if you are working on a course project.**

 If you use our data or code, please cite our paper as follows:
 ```tex
 @inproceedings{gao2019distractor,